 When I finished the book and realized that many of the stresses in my life come from imagined myths, I felt a great weight lifted off of my shoulders.
 I asked myself, “What really matters to me in this world?”
 My answers were family, friends, and my health and wealth.
 I’m now committed to emphasizing these aspects of my life.

-In conclusion, I would recommend Sapiens if you are interested in reading about history, human development, or psychology.
+I recommend Sapiens if you are interested in reading about history, human development, or psychology.
 Sapiens opened my brain to think about our social constructs in a different way.
 It challenged me on some of my beliefs about society and human history.
 I’m interested in reading more books like this in the future.
-One book in particular I have that I want to read is called The Rational Optimist, which looks at human history from an economic perspective.
+One book in particular I have that I want to read is called The Rational Optimist.
+The Rational Optimist. looks at human history from an economic perspective.

 Do you like reading books about history or humankind?
 Have you read Sapiens?
 What did you think of it?